wanadianguy/trade-approval-api/README.md

 - Add endpoint to get trades by state and by id (will be useful for the future frontend).
 - Export logs into specific formats (csv, excel, ...).
 - Create notifications (email?) (would need to have a list of users to notify).
+- Add pagination for the GET methods + caching

 # Disclosure of the use of generative AI
 I mostly used generative AI for debugging purposes.